 Julia is a sophomore from Mission Viejo, CA majoring in Creative Writing and future unemployment.
 As a dog enthusiast, a cult fiend, and a part-time wage slave to the capitalist machine, she has an understandable lack of free time.
 When not on shift at the Writing Center, you can find Julia writing stories, getting angry about politics, or taking long runs deep into the woods, never to return again.

-Bryce is a junior from Pleasanton, CA planning to double-major in World Politics and Chinese.
+Bryce is a junior from Pleasanton, CA pursuing a degrees in Government and Chinese.
 Born and raised in the San Francisco Bay Area, he’s a big fan of the 49ers and the Golden State Warriors (and most definitely not the Seahawks or Cavs).
-When not in the Writing Center, you can probably find him belting out High School Musical tunes, re-watching episodes of How I Met Your Mother, or contemplating his search for the world’s best xiao long bao.
+When not in the Writing Center, you can probably find him belting out High School Musical tunes, re-watching episodes of Friends, or contemplating his search for the world’s best xiao long bao.

 Kyandreia is a junior Creative Writing major and French minor.
 She grew up in South Florida and when she thinks of home, she likes to say that she's in a Sunshine State of Mind.
 If she’s not in the Writing Center, Kyandreia can be spotted in her iconic wacky socks running on the rugby and track fields like zombies are upon her.
 She also enjoys writing short stories, reading YA novels, dancing to “Its Peanut Butter Jelly Time,” and promoting universal kindness.